OyvindElgvin/Project-Data-Engineering-Capstone-Project/README.md

 Apache Spark, Jupyter Notebook, and potentially Amazon Elastic MapReduce, EMR, are used to accomplish this ETL pipeline, which then writes parquet files either to an Amazon S3 bucket or locally to disk.

+## Launch

+This project consists of a Jupyter Notebook and data sources located in the data folder.
+To run the notebook, you could clone the repo and run it, but the advisable thing to do is to run it on an EMR cluster in AWS.
+To launch the notebook in an EMR cluster, you would need to do the following:

+- Go to EMR notebook and make a notebook with a new cluster
+- Use a key-pair
+- Link the notebook to this repository

 ### Scope the Project